estringana/RoboND-Perception-Project/writeup_template.md

 ### Euclidean Clustering
 At this point we have a bunch of points belonging to something.
 However, we don't know yet how many objects we have.
 By applying Euclidean Clustering, it detects which points belongs to one object and which ones to a different one.
 On this, you need to specify the minimum amout of points needed to generate an object.
 This specific one gets harder on the world 3 as there is a glue behind another object and it's too small.
 You also need to specify the max.
-I didn't worry much about it.
+I didn't worry much about the max as it didn't seem to be a problem.
 Last thing, you need to set a tolerance.
 Here, I played with it until I found the disered result.

 ```
 white_cloud = XYZRGB_to_XYZ(cloud_objects)  # Apply function to convert XYZRGB to XYZ